Wound Care

 What is the healing process for chronic wounds?

 The healing process of a skin wound follows a predictable pattern.
-A wound may fail to heal if one or more of the healing stages are interrupted.
+If something interrupts one or more healing stages, a wound may fail to heal.
 The normal wound healing stages include:

 What are the barriers to wound healing?